data-forge-notebook/pluggable-output-prototype/README.md

 npm start
 ```

-Then open another terminal and run the dev server for the parent web page:
+Then open another terminal and run the dev server for the parent web page (this web page simulates the embedding of the output plugin):

 ```bash
 cd parent-page